lifebitapp/training-modules/Module-02.md

     - Computer > Server
     - Server > WebServer
     -	Server > DatabaseServer
-2. Create a new PHP file called `main.php` which uses these classes.
+2. Create a new Java file called `main.php` which uses these classes.
 Be creative and show the following concepts (you can simply echo strings for the function logic):
     - Public, Protected and Private functions
     - Public, Protected and Private properties
     - Overwriting inherited functions